alemorale/alemorale.github.io/about.md

 <br>
 Trained as a physicist, I have a strong background in programming.
 I have a passion for dissecting datasets and doing detective work to find the hidden stories in data and produce insights through creative visualizations.

-Currently, I'm helping a non-profit organization reduce costs, improve decision-making and gain insights from their data to improve management.
+Currently, I'm helping a non-profit organization reduce costs and gain insights from their data to improve decision-making.

 <!--As a physicist with a strong background in programming and implementing mathematical models I uses data analysis to identify and solve meaningful problems.
 -->